-This past summer, my sister and i opened up a gourmet taco cart in downtown Bloomington, Indiana.
-Eventually life took over, (she was in school, and i was working full time) so we left the street food business, but not before some insanely delicious taco recipes were born.
+This past summer, my sister and I opened up a gourmet taco cart in downtown Bloomington, Indiana.
+Eventually, life took over (she was in school, and I was working full-time), so we left the street-food business, but not before some insanely delicious taco recipes were born.

 Our most popular taco by far was "The Early Bird."
-With its ground pork goodness, eggs, carrots escabeche, and roasted poblano cream sauce; its really a mystery as to how we never became famous..
+With its ground pork goodness, eggs, carrot escabeche, and roasted poblano cream sauce, it's really a mystery as to how we never became famous...

-If these tacos are a glimpse into what Philip M's food truck was, I wish it was still in business.
+If these tacos are a glimpse into what Philip M.'s food truck was, I wish it were still in business.
 All the ingredients worked well together.
-The smokiness of the pork and chorizo was balanced by the coolness of the poblano cream sauce and the eggs were a soft contrast against the crunchy carrot escabeche.
-There is some prep involved but once the cream sauce and escabeche is done, the rest is a breeze.
+The smokiness of the pork and chorizo was balanced by the coolness of the poblano cream sauce, and the eggs were a soft contrast against the crunchy carrot escabeche.
+There is some prep involved, but once the cream sauce and escabeche are done, the rest is a breeze.
 Although these tacos are referred to as a breakfast dish, I feel you could eat them at any time of day.
-Pair them with some rice and beans for a Mexican-inspired dinner. - singing_baker
+Pair them with some rice and beans for a Mexican-inspired dinner. —singing_baker

-- singing_baker

-- Roasted Poblano Cream Sauce 1 large fresh poblano chile 1/2 T butter 2 T chopped white onion 1 small garlic clove minced 3/4 cup heavy whipping cream 1/4 cup whole milk Char chile over gas flame, wrap in plastic bag, and cool.
+Make the roasted poblano cream sauce: Char the chile over a gas flame until blackened in spots, seal in a plastic bag, and let cool.
 Peel, seed, and chop coarsely.
-Saute onion and garlic in butter until soft, and add chile.
-Add cream and milk, bring to boil, wisking constantly.
-Reduce heat to low, simmer until reduced.
-Transfer to blender, puree until smooth, and season to taste with salt and pepper.
+Sauté the onion and garlic in butter until soft, then add the chile.
+Add cream and milk and bring to boil, whisking constantly.
+Reduce heat to low and simmer until reduced.
+Transfer to a blender, purée until smooth, and season to taste with salt and pepper.